codebytes/codebytes.github.io/_posts/2019-05-13-arm-part-2-azure-quickstart-templates.md

 Well, I found one in the quickstart: [https://learn.microsoft.com/en-us/azure/app-service/quickstart-arm-template?pivots=platform-windows](https://learn.microsoft.com/en-us/azure/app-service/quickstart-arm-template?pivots=platform-windows).
 From this quickstart, I can click Deploy to Azure, fill out some information and I've got an App Service Plan and a Web App. **This is so cool.** Now to tear this thing apart and figure out what it is.

-## Ok, Lets play with an ARM Template
+## OK, Lets play with an ARM Template

 In the [GitHub repository](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.web/webapp-basic-windows) it looks like there are 2 or 3 files that make up the ARM Template.